 The Commission also determined that “the death penalty, even in Oklahoma [emphasis ours], has not always been imposed and carried out fairly, consistently, and humanely, as required by the federal and state constitutions.”
 Think about that for a minute.
 The Commission admitted that Oklahoma has violated the Constitution through its death penalty system in the past.
 Even if every recommendation the Commission made is implemented, there’s no fixing the constitutional violations that those who have already been executed suffered in Oklahoma.

-Exploring the recommendations
+Exploring the report and its recommendations

 Chapter 1: Overall recommendation

-Comment: The Commission studied Oklahoma’s death penalty in great detail and depth for over a year.
+Our take: The Commission studied Oklahoma’s death penalty in great detail and depth for over a year.
 The Commission members unanimously agreed that Oklahoma should not execute anybody “until significant reforms have been accomplished.”
 This is particularly noteworthy because the Commission included members who support the death penalty, including prosecutors and victims’ advocates.
 For such a diverse group of people to unanimously agree that Oklahoma should not go ahead with executions is very significant.
 If even ardent supporters of capital punishment can acknowledge that the system is deeply flawed, perhaps the conclusion that it isn’t worth fixing is close at hand.

-Chapter 2: Forensics Recommendations
+Chapter 2: Forensics - Summary

 What is forensic science?